 In the following sections we will first define the terms of reference of this standard.
-The next section provides an explanation of the components that are involved and defines the keywords to be used for specifying those components.
-A section on usage context that includes four header examples refers back to the terms of reference.
-Finally, we present some concluding remarks.
+Section 3 deals with time values and representations of time.
+Section 4 forms the core of this standard, providing an explanation of the components that are involved and defining the keywords to be used for specifying those components.
+Section 5 on usage context refers back to the terms of reference, illustrated with five header examples and including a sub-section on time-related coordinate axes.
+We conclude with some remarks on precision.

 Generally helpful references may be found in Seidelmann (1992) and McCarthy & Seidelmann (2009).
+The report on the current (IAU 2009) system of astronomical constants is provided by Luzum et al. (2011) 1.